orbital-zero/sat-invoices-reader/README.md

 ```

-See also **autopep8** docs [here](https://pypi.org/project/autopep8/) to get more detailed instructions and error codes description.
+See also **autopep8** docs [here](https://pypi.org/project/autopep8/) to get more detailed instructions and description of error codes.

-# Build
+## Build

-## Make a distribution package
+### Make a distribution package

 To make a distributable binary package a python interpreter must be installed, this project use the **Eel** and **PyInstaller**:

  1. Install packages: `python -m pip install PyInstaller`
  2. Run `python -m eel gui.py gui/web --onefile --noconsole`
- 3. The folder dist/ willbe created with the binary package
+ 3. The folder dist/ will be created with the binary package